 The third course in the accounting transfer sequence.
 Covers introductory concepts of managerial accounting.
 Topics include absorption and variable costing, job costing, cash and capital budgeting.
 Includes computer application.
-PREREQUISITE: Eligible for ENGL& 101 and MATH 147; and ACCT& 202 with a grade of 2.0 or higher; or instructor's permission.
-RECOMMENDED: ECON& 202 and MATH 147 prior to enrolling in this course and computer spreadsheet skills.
+PREREQUISITE: Eligible for ENGL& 101, MATH 147 and ACCT& 202, all with a grade of 2.0 or higher; or instructor's permission.
+RECOMMEND: ECON& 202 and MATH 147 prior to enrolling in this course and computer spreadsheet skills.

 An intensive study of accounting in various business environments.
 Emphasizing the relevance of accounting information to managers in various areas of business.
 Topics covered include: the interpretation and analysis of financial statements, cost analysis and cost behavior, budgeting, and cost/volume/profit relationships.
 Students are expected to critically evaluate and offer possible solutions for business problems.
 PREREQUISITE: Admission into the BAS in Applied Management program; and (ACCT 110 and ACCT 111) or ACCT& 201; or instructor's permission.